 We understand that when premiums increase, it might become challenging to manage the increasing cost of staying covered and financially protected.

-There are a few things you could consider below, but we recommend you speak to your financial adviser, or seek professional advice before you consider making any changes or cancelling your cover2.
+There are a few things you could consider below.
+You may wish to speak to your financial adviser, or seek professional advice before you consider making any changes or cancelling your cover2.

 You can choose one option or combine more than one to help reduce your premium even further.
-You can speak to your financial adviser, or contact us to secure quotes on one, or more of these options.
+You may wish to speak to your financial adviser, or contact us to secure quotes on one, or more of these options.

 Making changes to your cover in order to reduce your premium will not require any medical questions to be completed with regards to your health.

-If you decide to make changes in the future that will increase your cover and features, please note that they may be subject to an assessment and additional terms and conditions.
+If you decide to make changes in the future that will increase your cover and features, please note that they will be subject to an underwriting assessment and possibly additional terms and conditions.

-At BT we are proud to help our customers get back on their feet.
-In the financial year ending 30 September 2020, we paid close to $418m5 in claims, which included over $119 million in income protection payments to more than 2,303 claimants5.
+We are proud to help our customers and their families with financial assistance at a time when it’s needed most.
+In the financial year ending 30 September 2021, we paid close to $492m6 in claims, which included over $130 million6 in income protection payments to more than 2,356 claimants6.

-Although it is hard to predict where the market will be in the future, especially in these challenging times, we will always inform you at least 90 days before the increase at renewal time (depending on the terms of your policy).
+Although it is hard to predict where we will be in the future, especially during these challenging times, we will always inform you at least 3 months before the increase at renewal time (depending on the terms of your policy).

-This will give us an opportunity to work with you should you need to contact us to discuss if you are having difficulty meeting your payments and discuss what options may be available.
+This will give us an opportunity to work with you should you need to contact us to discuss if you are having difficulty meeting your payments, and provide you with options that may be available to reduce your premium.

-We reviewed our premium rates based on a number of factors including the cost of providing your cover.
+Premium rates are based on a number of factors including the cost of providing your cover.

-We vary our premium increases by product features and level of risk being insured, and this can reflect in the underlying cost to provide cover.
+Premium rates vary by product features and level of risk being insured, and this can reflect in the underlying cost to provide cover.
 Due to this, sometimes two different people will receive different premium increase amounts.

-Your Protection Plans policy is flexible, and here are some options that may help make your premiums more affordable.
-We recommend you speak to your financial adviser or seek professional advice before making changes to your policy.
+Your Protection Plans policy has some flexibility, and here are some options that may help make your premiums more affordable.
+There may also be other options available.
+You may wish to you speak to your financial adviser or seek professional advice regarding these options, and before making changes to your policy.